highfidelity/hifi-docs-grav-content/05.marketplace/03.sell/01.add-item/docs.md

 ### Add Your FBX File

-1. Export your file as an FBX file from your 3D modelling program.
+1. Export your file as an FBX file from your 3D modeling program.
 Do not export it as a default file type such as .mb or .blend.
-2. If supported by your 3D modelling software, embed your textures into your FBX file to keep the process simpler.
+2. If supported by your 3D modeling software, embed your textures into your FBX file to keep the process simpler.
 3. As a practice and to catch any errors, re-import your FBX back into a new scene and check that it still looks right.
 Look for things like missing textures or normals, and smoothing issues.
 You may need to tweak your export settings if the re-imported model does not look right.
 4. If your model could be re-imported without any issues, it is now ready to be uploaded to High Fidelity.
 Go to [https://highfidelity.com/marketplace/items/new](https://highfidelity.com/marketplace/items/new) to create a new item.
 If you're not logged in, you will be prompted to do so.
 Create a new Marketplace item or edit the one you have already created.
 5. Upload your new FBX file under "Assets".
 You can find this file in the uploaded files section.
 Click to copy the new Marketplace URL for the FBX file.
 If your item contains multiples files like scripts or textures, make sure you upload all of them.
 You can upload an entire directory using "Choose Folders", if required. ![](copy-fbx-url.PNG)